RosaleeKnight/study-notes/cybersecurity-terminology.md

 FIDO (Fast Identity Online): A set of open authentication standards that enable a service provider to leverage existing technologies for password less authentication.

+Have I Been Pwned: website where you enter your email address to check if your address has been revealed in a data breach.

 HTML (Hypertext Markup Language): The standard markup language for creating web pages and web applications.

 IOS (iPhone Operating System): Operating system for mobile devices manufactured by Apple.